 Facebook seals 20 year deal to supply Singapore data centre with solar power

-After recently announcing its plans for the largest data centre Singapore has ever seen, Facebook has revealed it’s also going to be drawing from sustainable power too.
+After recently announcing its plans for the largest data center Singapore has ever seen, Facebook has revealed it's also going to be drawing from sustainable power too.

 The socialmedia giant has signed a long-term solar energy deal with local power player Sembcorp Industries.

-Sembcorp will help provide locally-sourced renewable power to prop up Facebook’s 170,000 square metre data centre, in addition to future Singapore operations over the next 20 years.
+Sembcorp will help provide locally-sourced renewable power to prop up Facebook's 170,000 square metre data center, in addition to future Singapore operations over the next 20 years.